SitePen/dgrid/doc/components/column-plugins/editor.md

 ## Events

-The editor plugin emits a `dgrid-datachange` event whenever an editor field loses focus after its value is changed.
-This event includes the following
+The editor plugin emits a `dgrid-datachange` event to reflect changes made to the editor input/widget.
-properties:
+When this fires varies depending on whether a native input or Dijit widget is used:

+* It fires on the `change` event of native inputs, which at minimum should correspond to the input losing focus, but may correspond to more direct interactions for some types of inputs
+* It fires on the `blur` event of Dijit widgets, because Dijit's `change` events often fire on a delay which would involve additional complexity to handle

+The `dgrid-datachange` event includes the following properties:

 * `grid`: The Grid instance in which the edit occurred
 * `cell`: The `cell` object to which the edit applied, as reported by the